bachya/pinpress/README.md

 ```
 $ pinpress pins
 # <ul>
+#   <li>
+#     <b><a title="Technical Debt, a case study : tags" href="http://marcgravell.blogspot.com/2014/04/technical-debt-case-study-tags.html?m=1" target="_blank">Technical Debt, a case study : tags</a>.</b> A look at how programmers solve complex problems iteratively.
+#   </li>
+#   <li>
-#   <li><b><a title="Using Drafts for Remote CLI" href="https://gist.github.com/hiilppp/10993803" target="_blank">Using Drafts for Remote CLI</a>.</b> As a text file is added to a directory to which this AppleScript is associated as Folder Action, the content of the received file is executed as shell script and the generated output sent to an iOS device.
+#     <b><a title="Using Drafts for Remote CLI" href="https://gist.github.com/hiilppp/10993803" target="_blank">Using Drafts for Remote CLI</a>.</b> As a text file is added to a directory to which this AppleScript is associated as Folder Action, the content of the received file is executed as shell script and the generated output sent to an iOS device.
 #   </li>
 # </ul>
 ```